VerifyTests/DiffEngine/readme.source.md

  * [GitLab](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html)

+## Disable for a machine/process

+Set an environment variable `DiffEngine.Disabled` with the value `true`.

 ## Security contact information

 To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.